yishuen/thatswhatshesaid/README.md

 # that's what she said
 ### a text classifier

-a multinomial bayes text classifier trained on tweets tagged #twss and the Brown corpus on nltk.
+a multinomial naive bayes text classifier trained on tweets tagged #twss and the Brown corpus on nltk.

 live at https://didshesaythat.herokuapp.com